OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/authentication.rst

     :align: center

-You can find more information on the integration with Active Directory :doc:`in this guide <deployment/authentication_setup/ldap.html>`.
+You can find more information on the integration with Active Directory :onedoc:`in this guide <deployment/authentication_setup/ldap.html>`.